Hey Kids (Start Here)

 And so Newt does it.

 He has no idea how much time he spends there, on the stair, ascending in a blockish spiral past diagonal supports.
-He climbs in fits decaying into smaller sets of stairs between each breath, his hand cramped shut around a borrowed flashlight, his breathing short and fast, until, finally, there are no other turns, there are no other stairs, just a porous, rust-edged landing and a final metal door.
+He climbs in fits decaying into smaller sets of stairs between each pause for breath, his hand cramped shut around a borrowed flashlight, his breathing short and fast, until, finally, there are more turns, there are no more stairs, just a porous, rusted landing and a final metal door.

 He doesn’t stop, he doesn’t pause, he hits the door and throws it open, bursting into light that blinds him, his vision bleaching gray to failure in the bright Pacific light.

 Oh god, he thinks, that’s painful, as he throws up both his hands.
 That actually quite hurts.
-He turns his head and gets his eyes shut, stopping in the open doorway.
+He turns his head and shuts his eyes, stopping in the open doorway.

 Photosensitivity’s a lasting, heartless bitch.